Russia, China FMs meet as ASEAN talks get underway in Laos

 A draft ASEAN communique seen by AFP said ministers “strongly condemned” the continued violence unleashed by the military’s coup in 2021 that has plunged the country into turmoil.

-The junta is struggling to crush armed opposition to its coup and has been barred from high-level ASEAN meetings over its crackdown on dissent.
+The junta is struggling to crush armed opposition and has been barred from high-level ASEAN meetings over its crackdown on dissent.

-It had previously refused to send “non-political representatives” to attend high-level ASEAN meetings but two senior bureaucrats are representing Myanmar at the talks in Vientiane.
+It had previously refused to send “non-political representatives” to attend ASEAN meetings, but two senior bureaucrats are representing Myanmar at the talks in Vientiane.

 The military’s readiness to re-engage diplomatically was a sign of its “weakened position”, the diplomatic source told AFP.